-All nested properties can be accessed using this dot notation: Start with the name of the property on the element, then put a dot (full-stop/period), then the name of the nested property.
+You can access all nested properties using this dot notation: Start with the name of the property on the element, then put a dot (full stop/period), then the name of the nested property.
 You can access any depth of nested property using this dot notation.